RTEMS/rtems-docs/c-user/config/posix-init-thread.rst

 CONFIGURE_POSIX_INIT_THREAD_ENTRY_POINT
 ---------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_POSIX_INIT_THREAD_ENTRY_POINT``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an initializer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is ``POSIX_Init``.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be defined to a valid function pointer of the type ``void *( *entry_point )( void * )``.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option initializes the entry point of the POSIX API initialization thread.

-NOTES:
+.. rubric:: NOTES:

 The application shall provide the function referenced by this configuration option.

+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be defined to a valid function pointer of the type ``void *( *entry_point )( void * )``.

 ..
 Generated from spec:/acfg/if/posix-init-thread-stack-size

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_POSIX_INIT_THREAD_STACK_SIZE